 Big Five South African Guided Safaris Tours

-After breakfast we drive to the Mkhuze Game Reserve.
-Mkhuze Game Reserve is renowned for its excellent birding, with more than 420 bird species on record.
-The reserve has an astonishing diversity of natural habitats, from the eastern slopes of the Lebombo Mountains along its western boundary, through broad areas of acacia savannah, swamps and a variety of woodlands and riverine forest.
-Mkhuze Game Reserve is the north-western spur of the Greater St Lucia Wetland Park, (Isimangaliso Wetland Park) a recently declared World Heritage Site.
-Animals to be found in this Big 5 game reserve include black and white rhinoceros, lion, elephant, leopard, buffalo, nyala, blue wildebeest, warthog, giraffe, impala, kudu and other smaller antelope.
+After breakfast we make our way to the Mkuze Game Reserve.
+A place of great beauty and high contrasts, Mkhuze is renowned as a mecca for bird lovers, with more than 420 bird species on record.
+The reserve has an astonishing diversity of natural habitats, from the eastern slopes of the Lebombo Mountains along its eastern boundary, to broad stretches of acacia savannah, swamps and a variety of woodlands and riverine forest.
+Mkhuze Game Reserve constitutes the north-western spur of the Greater St Lucia Wetland Park, a recently declared World Heritage Site.
+Animals to be found in the reserve include black and white rhinoceros, elephant, giraffe, leopard, buffalo, nyala, blue wildebeest, warthog, impala, kudu and other smaller antelope.
 Rare species occurring are cheetah, hyena and suni.
 Visitors may enjoy excellent animal and bird sightings from the hides in the reserve, especially during the dry months.

-After our morning game drive and breakfast in this private game reserve, we leave the Nkomazi Game Reserve and drive through to reach Johannesburg in the late afternoon or the O R Tambo International Airport, in time for your flight.
+After our morning game drive and breakfast in this very productive private game reserve, we leave the Nkomazi Game Reserve and drive through to reach Johannesburg in the late afternoon where we drop you off at your overnight accommodation or the O R Tambo International Airport in time for your flight.